 It is important to note that while it is common for people with diabetes to experience peripheral neuropathy, it is considered a preventable condition.
 By remaining compliant with your treatment plan and adding healthy habits into your daily routine, it is possible for those with diabetes to greatly reduce their risk of experiencing any form of neuropathy throughout their lifetime.

 While this may seem counterintuitive if you have never experienced peripheral neuropathy, regularly checking in on the health of your feet is essential for noticing the development of any early symptoms.
-If you notice blisters, calluses, or open wounds on your feet, we highly recommend talking to your primary healthcare provider to adjust your treatment plan to better reduce your risk of developing more profound symptoms of peripheral neuropathy.
+Suppose you notice blisters, calluses, or open wounds on your feet.
+In that case, we highly recommend talking to your primary healthcare provider to adjust your treatment plan to reduce your risk of developing more profound symptoms of peripheral neuropathy.

 For anyone living with diabetes, paying close attention to what you eat is essential for keeping your blood sugar levels stable.
-Depending on your dietary needs, finding ways to limit your consumption of processed carbohydrates and foods with added sugars is a great way to prevent aggressive spikes in your blood glucose levels, which in turn reduces your risk of experiencing nerve damage and neuropathy.
+Depending on your dietary needs, limiting your consumption of processed carbohydrates and foods with added sugars is a great way to prevent aggressive spikes in your blood glucose levels, reducing your risk of experiencing nerve damage and neuropathy.

-Designed to offer both comfort and support to your feet, high-quality non-binding diabetic socks like the ones available from Viasox are an excellent option for anyone interested in peripheral neuropathy prevention.
-Stretching to accommodate a calf circumference of 30 inches without creating painful compression lines, our fancy diabetic socks offer plenty of health benefits, including improving overall circulation, providing additional padding to commonly injured areas, and powerful antimicrobial properties.
+Designed to offer comfort and support to your feet, high-quality, non-binding diabetic socks like the ones available from Viasox are an excellent option for anyone interested in peripheral neuropathy prevention.
+These socks Stretch to accommodate a calf circumference of 30 inches without creating painful sock marks and offer plenty of health benefits, including improving overall circulation, providing additional padding to commonly injured areas, and powerful antimicrobial properties.

 Managing peripheral neuropathy symptoms with Viasox

-When it comes to managing or preventing peripheral neuropathy, finding ways to incorporate healthier habits into your daily routine is an incredibly effective treatment option.
+When managing or preventing peripheral neuropathy, finding ways to incorporate healthier habits into your daily routine is an incredibly effective treatment option.
 Being proactive about preventing the development of symptoms or stopping the condition from worsening is the best form of treatment for peripheral neuropathy.

 At Viasox, we pride ourselves on offering high-quality products designed to be seamlessly integrated into your lifestyle.
 As the leading provider of fun and fashionable diabetic socks worldwide, our team at Viasox would love to help you find the perfect pair (or two) to add to your foot care routine.